 Fatigue-impaired driving can be just as dangerous as alcohol or drug-impaired driving.

 Driving when you’re too tired can have the following affects:

 - Create problems with information processing and short-term memory

 - Increase moodiness and aggressive behaviors

 Just like drugs or alcohol, sleepiness slows reaction time, decreases awareness, and impairs judgment.
-Just like alcohol, sleepiness can be fatal when driving.
-Groups who are especially at risk for fatigue-impaired driving are drivers under 25 years of age, shift workers, commercial truck drivers and business travelers.
+Also similar to alcohol impairment, sleepiness can be fatal when driving.
+Groups who are especially at risk for fatigue-impaired driving are drivers under 25 years of age, shift workers, commercial truck drivers, and business travelers.
 For more information, visit drowsydriving.org (National Sleep Foundation).

 Texas Impaired Driving Task Force

 What began as an informal meeting has evolved over the last 10 years to create the current task force.
 The task force includes Texas Department of Transportation (TxDOT) subgrantees and other stakeholders not directly affiliated with TxDOT’s Traffic Safety Section.